yvesguillo/crawlect/README.md

 ```

 > Crawlect will write your digest, then generate an `<output path>.analysis.md` file packed with insights.
 > And **Yes!** This *README.md* have been generated like that.
-Well… with a bit of edit, but yet, much faster.
+Well… with a bit of editing, yet much faster.
 Spend less time on boilerplate — more on content and *style*.

 ### Bonus